 My understanding is that this evidence is pretty clear cut.
 It's also led to a rise is bacon and ham products claiming to contain no added nitrite which is potentially misleading because these products usually contain vegetable extracts that are rich in nitrites (eg. celery or beetroot).

 There is a counter-argument citing that vegetables are rich in nitrates yet they don't cause cancer but it is believed that the vitamin C content in these vegetables prevents the formation of the cancer causing nitrosamines.
-I've only laid out the bare bones of this argument here, if you'd like to learn more then use this link, but suffice to say, there's nothing positive that can be said for eating cured meats so since writing this article, I no longer eat them myself.
+I've only laid out the bare bones of this argument here, if you'd like to learn more then use this link, but suffice to say, there's nothing positive that can be said for eating cured meats so since writing this article, I've cut down my consumption quite considerably.

 Commercial curing powder #1 contains an anti caking agent that ensures a consistent mix of salt and nitrite in the cure.
 If you choose to make your own then you run the risk of a small inconsistency, I've made my own Prague Powder #1 and never found it to be a problem.

 You need scales accurate to 1g and then the mix is as follows:

 Young pork contains more water than old pork and old pork has more fat so the best meat to use is that from a pig that is more than one year old.
 A pig that goes into the bacon processing industry is normally used in the following way:

 Rind on or rind off?
 It's your preference

 I've tried all four ways and found them all to deliver excellent results but I've found two of the four more practical for home curing meats.